OceanDataTools/openrvdas/docs/controlling_loggers.md

 ### Managing loggers via a web interface

 There is a still-rudimentary Django-based GUI for controlling logger\_manager.py via a web interface.
 If you have installed OpenRVDAS using one of the utility installation scripts described in the appendix, they will have installed the NGINX web server and logger\_manager.py to run as system services.
-Please see the [OpenRVDAS Web Interface](django_interface.md) and [django_gui/README.md](../django_gui/README.md) for up-to-date information.
+Please see the [Django Web Interface](django_interface.md) document and [django_gui/README.md](../django_gui/README.md) for up-to-date information.